Skip to main content

 Regarding Retakes:

-• A passing quiz will say No Retake Allowed since the student doesn't need to retake it.
+• A passing quiz will say No Retake Allowed since the learner doesn't need to retake it.

 • A failed quiz will include a Retake button if the instructor has allowed for retakes.
-As long as the student hasn't exhausted their Retakes, this button will be visible.
+As long as the learner hasn't exhausted their Retakes, this button will be visible.